 The expander is somewhat flat when first implanted.
 Women can wear an external form in their bra if they choose.

 Each week, over the course of several months, the implant is gradually expanded to the preferred size and shape with saline infusions injected through a valve in the expander.
 This is done in your surgeon's office.

 Once a woman's skin has had sufficient time to stretch to cover a more permanent implant of the desired size, the next step is to remove the temporary expander and replace it with a permanent implant.
 This procedure can be done on an outpatient basis, usually under local anesthesia.
 Nipple reconstruction may also be performed at this time.

 Implants are available in various sizes.
 You and your surgeon choose the size and shape that will most closely match your opposite breast.
 To make the match even closer, the opposite breast can be lifted or reduced.

 Flap procedures -- where a woman's own tissue is used to reconstruct the breast instead of an implant -- may be an option for some women.
 The flap procedures result in a breast that looks and feels more natural, and one that is not vulnerable to the problems that sometimes occur with implants.
 The shape, feel, and contour of the breast reconstructed from a woman's own tissue far more closely resembles the natural breast.
 However, flap surgery is more involved than implant surgery.
 Complications, should they occur, can be treated in the hospital.

-Flap procedures also leave additional scars on the abdomen, back, or buttocks, which usually require a longer hospital stay, lasting an average of five to six days vs. two to three days, for implant recipients.
+Flap procedures also leave additional scars on the abdomen, back, or buttocks, which usually require a longer hospital stay, lasting an average of five to six days, versus two to three days for implant procedures.